makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

- Display lines that contain a pattern from a particular file
+ Display the number of lines that contain a pattern in a file